 They’re a great way to repurpose your content.
 If you have any social media accounts, you’ve got material for your podcast.
 You can base entire episodes on a single Tweet you wanted to expand on more but couldn’t because of the darned character limit.
 Maybe an interesting discussion started in the comments of one of your LinkedIn posts – a podcast is a great way to keep that conversation going.
 Taking the time to focus in on what your followers are saying and adding to that conversation lets your followers see the value you bring, and how you value them.
 Not only do you not have to think much to come up with topics for each episode, but you’re also further showing how much you value your customers.
 It’s a win-win.

 Having those conversations increase your authority as a company.
 Think about it, if your competition doesn’t have a podcast themselves, but you do, your target audience are more likely to trust your product because you believe in your industry so much, you’re creating extra content surrounding it.
 It cements your title as an expert on this subject and tells your audience that they should be listening to you, over anyone else.

-For you, they’re a cost-effective way of getting your brand out there.
+For you, they’re a cost-effective way of getting your startup out there.
 There are many free, or low-cost, programs out there for you to record and edit your episodes in and with the availability of apps like Apple Podcasts and Spotify, it is now easier than ever to start your own.
 Gaining traction at the beginning may take some time, but by consistently releasing episodes, you’ll gain an invaluable resource of a highly engaged and supportive listenership you wouldn’t find from other platforms.